Accelerated Emergency Program

 All the live Webinars will be recorded and be made available on the learning platform within five days of completion.
 You will be able to access and view these at any time during your 12-month subscription.
 You also have access to a library of past specialist webinars.

-The Accelerated Emergency Program is the accredited training for the Foundation Certificate in Emergency and Critical Care (FCert(ECC)) awarded by the International School of Veterinary Postgraduate Studies (ISVPS).
+The Accelerated Emergency Program is the accredited training for the Certificate in Emergency and Critical Care (Cert(ECC)) awarded by the International School of Veterinary Postgraduate Studies (ISVPS).

-The Foundation Cert is achieved by fully completing the Accelerated Emergency Program and by successfully passing the designated ISVPS assessment.
+The Certificate is achieved by fully completing the Accelerated Emergency Program and by successfully passing the designated ISVPS assessment.

 ISVPS examination fees are included in your program fees.